-How Should I Prepare for My Contractor Assistance Visit?
+How Can I Prepare for My Contractor Assessment Visit?

-Non-GSA (commercial) orders as well are reviewed to confirm that your sales tracking process is functioning correctly -- that all GSA sales are captured and reported quarterly to GSA.
-For these non-GSA sales, the IOA may also request commercial sales tracking documentation such as accounting reports, sales tracking spreadsheets, invoices, emails authorizing work and/or quotes.
-This information is generally used to review your compliance on the basis of award pricing and terms.
+Non-GSA (commercial) orders are reviewed as well to confirm your sales tracking process is functioning correctly—that only GSA sales are captured and reported quarterly (or monthly depending on whether you opt into Commercial Sales Practices or Transactional Data Reporting) to GSA.
+For non-GSA sales, your IOA may also request commercial sales tracking documentation such as accounting reports, sales tracking spreadsheets, invoices, emails authorizing work and/or quotes.
+This information is generally used to review your compliance based on award pricing and terms.

 If you provide services to GSA, the IOA may ask for resumes, timesheets, and other personal documentation to make sure the labor categories are consistent with the professional standards (minimum experience, minimum education, functional responsibilities) outlined in your pricelist offered to GSA.